 Excuse me.
 Excuse me.

-Excuse me or excuse-moi if you are addressing someone you know on a first-name basis, excusez-moi is if you are addressing the person on a first-name basis, it is the polite form in French.
+Excusez-moi or excuse-moi if you're addressing someone you know on a first-name basis, excusez-moi if you're addressing the person on a first-name basis, which is the polite form in French.

-Excuse me that's a bit of a synonym for forgiveness, I'm sorry.
+Excuse me, it's a bit of a synonym for forgiveness, I'm sorry.

-Like pardon depending on the intonation, excuse me can mean different things.
+Like pardon, depending on the intonation, excusez-moi can mean different things.

-Again, if someone is talking to you and you don't understand what they are saying.
+Again, if someone is talking to you and you don't understand what they're saying.

-If you have a rising voice, excuse me, it means you didn't understand or didn't hear and the person will definitely repeat.
+If your voice rises, excuse me, it means you haven't understood or heard, and the person will certainly repeat.

 You can also use excuse me if your voice goes down.